 Mt.
-Washington Park is located on the southern most point of Emerald View Park in the Mount Washington neighborhood.
-It is the smallest anchor park in Emerald View Park.
-The park is currently home to the Mount Washington Shelter, Dilworth Field, a playground, courts, and trail connections.
+Washington Park is located on the southernmost point of Emerald View Park in the Mount Washington neighborhood.
+The park is currently home to the Mount Washington Shelter, Dilworth Field, playgrounds, a court, and the large southern hillside with trail connections.

 Mt.
-Washington Park was established in 1908, again at the demand of local citizens, and in the same year Olympia Park was established.
-Once productive farmland, the park first covered about fifteen acres of the hillside.
-It is now just under twenty-one acres of land.
+Washington Park was established in 1908, at the request of local citizens.
+Once productive farmland, the parkland initially included approximately fifteen acres of the hillside.

-Much of the land is so steep that the park was nicknamed "goat park" by some.
+Due to its steep topography, the park was nicknamed "goat park."
 The park has also gone by the name of Wilbert's Grove and Dilworth Park.
-The park includes a playing field and a children's playground.
 In 2009, the Pittsburgh Boxing Club opened in Mt.
 Washington Park's Dilworth Shelter House.

 Mt.
-Washington Park is an approximately X acre park in the Mount Washington neighborhood of Pittsburgh.
-The park's main entrance is located at the intersection of Ennis Street and Norton Street with access to different park amenities provided a multiple locations along Norton Street.
-The Ennis Street entrance includes historic sandstone stairs and trail access to the Mount Washington trails.
+Washington Park's main entrance is located at the intersection of Ennis Street and Norton Street with access to park amenities provided at multiple locations along Norton Street.
+The Ennis Street entrance includes historic sandstone stairs and trail access.
 Additional trail access is currently hidden behind the shelter.
+The park can be accessed at the end of Grace Street with a short trail connection up to Ennis Street and Norton Street.